ShipStream/middleware/README.md

 - oauthValidateConfig(): void
 - oauthTest(): string[]

-Therefore, it should not be necessary to write a custom controller for each new OAuth integration as these methods should be able to handle the redirection and capture of the token data in a way that provides enough flexibility to handle any typical OAuth provider.
+Therefore, it should not be necessary in most cases to write a custom controller for each new OAuth integration as these methods should be able to handle the redirection and capture of the token data in a way that provides enough flexibility to handle any typical OAuth provider.

+A rudimentary user interface is provided to render the OAuth connection button and handle the OAuth redirect and token response.
+Configure your plugin in `app/etc/local.xml` and then visit your middleware instance in a browser to see the OAuth page at `<middleware/system/base_url>/oauth.php?plugin=<plugin-code>`.

+The page that the OAuth flow will return to is `<middleware/system/base_url>/oauth.php?plugin=<plugin-code>&action=redirect`.
+Therefore, you can test your OAuth connection by visiting the OAuth page and clicking the "Connect" button and then the app upon authenticating should redirect you to the redirect page which is handled by the plugin's `oauthHandleRedirect()` method.

+Note, if the app makes a `POST` to another url after the OAuth flow is complete, you can set up a [Callback](#third-party-remote-callbacks) to handle this.
+Be careful to authenticate the callback request to ensure it is coming from the app and not a malicious actor.
+For example, generate a random string and save it in the state data and then require that the callback include this string in the callback payload or else reject the request.

 ## Diagnostics